-In June 2013, the Company and SG Austria entered into a Third Addendum to the SG Austria APA ("Third Addendum").
-Under the terms of the Third Addendum, the transaction contemplated by the SG Austria APA changed materially.
-Pursuant to the Third Addendum, the Company acquired 100% of the equity interests in Bio Blue Bird and received a 14.5% equity interest in SG Austria.
-In addition, the Company received nine bearer shares of Bio Blue Bird to evidence its 100% ownership.
-Under the Third Addendum, the Company paid: (i) \$500,000 to retire all outstanding debt of Bio Blue Bird; and (ii) \$1.0 million to SG Austria.
+Effective as of June 25, 2013, the Company and SG Austria entered into a Third Addendum to the SG Austria APA ("Third Addendum").
+The Third Addendum materially changed the transaction contemplated by the SG Austria APA.
+Under the Third Addendum, the Company acquired 100% of the equity interests in Bio Blue Bird and received a 14.5% equity interest in SG Austria.
+In addition, the Company received nine bearer shares of Bio Blue Bird to reflect the Company's 100% ownership of Bio Blue Bird.
+The Company paid: (i) \$500,000 to retire all outstanding debt of Bio Blue Bird; and (ii) \$1.0 million to SG Austria.
 The Company also paid SG Austria \$1,572,193 in exchange for the 14.5% equity interest of SG Austria.
-Pursuant to the Third Addendum, SG Austria returned the original 100,000,000 shares of common stock held by SG Austria to the Company treasury, and the 100,000 Austrianova shares of common stock held by the Company were returned to SG Austria.
+The new transaction required SG Austria to return to the Company the 100,000,000 shares of common stock held by SG Austria and the Company to return to SG Austria the 100,000 shares of common stock of Austrianova held by the Company.